tushar-kumar/iris-LinearRgressionModel/README.md

 Predicted Attribute: Different Species of Iris plant

-This project makes use of Scikit-Learn, Numpy, Pandas and Data Visualization Libraries(Seaborn and matplotlib).
+This project makes use of Scikit-Learn, Numpy, Pandas and Data Visualization Libraries(Matplotlib).

 The purpose of this project is to gain introductory exposure to Machine Learning Classification concepts along with data visualization.